spacemeshos/protocol/intro.md

 ### PoET server

 PoET stands for “Proof of Elapsed Time.”
-It’s a core part of the Spacemesh consensus protocol, where it’s used to prove that a miner has allocated a chunk of hard drive space for some period of time.
+It’s a core part of the Spacemesh consensus protocol, where it’s used to prove that a miner has allocated a chunk of hard drive space to the protocol _for some period of time._ PoST, [described below](#post), is used to prove that _space_ has been allocated; PoET is responsible for the _time_ component of space-time.

 PoET is implemented as a web service, separate from go-spacemesh, that anyone can run and offer as a service to Smeshers.
 Many Smeshers can share a single PoET server, and one Smesher may opt to utilize multiple PoET servers for redundancy.
 Go-spacemesh [includes code](https://github.com/spacemeshos/go-spacemesh/blob/develop/activation/poet.go) to communicate with a PoET server.

 For more information see [PoET](mining/03-poet.md) and the [PoET codebase](https://github.com/spacemeshos/poet).